Sekunde/Pri3D/README.md

 #### Model Zoo

 The provided pre-trained models in the following are already converted to Detectron2 checkpoints ([convert to detectrion2](#model-zoo-4) shows how to convert from Pri3D checkpoint to Detectron2 format).
+If not specifically mentioned, models are pre-trained on ScanNet by default.

 |          Data  |  AP@0.5 (bbox)|  AP@0.5 (segm) | Backbone |Pre-trained Model (for Initialization)      | Curves              | Logs                   |
 |----------------|---------------|----------------|----------|--------------------------------------------|---------------------|------------------------|